xli1224/stephenmcd.github.com/_posts/tumblr/2011-02-01-how-i-now-know-node.md

 I then discovered a Node.js template library called [Coffeekup](http://coffeekup.org/), that tied in very closely with the time I had already spent with CoffeeScript.
 Coffeekup allows you to define your HTML entirely in CoffeeScript.
-I’m still undecided on whether this is a thing of beauty or horror.
-It’s very surreal to work with web page markup expressed entirely in programming code.
-I guess there’s somewhat of an undeserved feeling of the presentation being too closely tied to programming logic.
+I'm still undecided on whether this is a thing of beauty or horror.
+It's very surreal to work with web page markup expressed entirely in programming code.
+I guess there's somewhat of an undeserved feeling of the presentation being too closely tied to programming logic.
 There is a magical feeling in having your server code, client code and presentation code all in the exact same language, coupled with the given language being